 Fiscal Strategy of the Government

-The Government's fiscal priorities are set out in the Fiscal Strategy section of the Budget Policy Statement 2023.
+The Government's fiscal priorities are set out in the:

-The Government’s short-term intentions for fiscal policy for the next three years and long-term fiscal objectives for the next ten years reflect the fiscal rules adopted at Budget 2022.
-These rules remain unchanged in the Budget Policy Statement 2023.
-These are:
+The Government’s short-term intentions for fiscal policy for the next four years and long-term fiscal objectives for the next 15 years are:

 Short-term intention | Long-term objective | |